 The Public Affairs Department looks after the City of Whittlesea’s communication with its community and other stakeholders.

-Together the teams ensure the community has access to the information it needs when it needs it and the opportunity to share their ideas and opinions about Council’s services and projects.
+Together the team ensures the community has access to the information it needs when it needs it and the opportunity to share their ideas and opinions about Council’s services and projects.

 The department is also responsible for internal communications, graphic design and branding, working with other government organisations, media and industry to promote the City and attract support for its priorities.